 Sipping good quality water throughout the day helps keep our colon hydrated.
 When the colon becomes dehydrated, it will soak up fluid from your food waste, which creates hard, dry stool that is difficult to pass.
 Drinking water helps keep your stool soft and easy to pass.

-Sources of fiber include whole foods such as fruits, vegetables, legumes, nuts, and seeds.
-There are two types of fiber: soluble and insoluble.
+Sources of fibre include whole foods such as fruits, vegetables, legumes, nuts, and seeds.
+There are two types of fibre: soluble and insoluble.
 Both are important to keep the bowels moving regularly.

-Insoluble fiber helps promote movement of your stool and also provides bulk.
+Insoluble fibre helps promote movement of your stool and also provides bulk.
 Good sources include peas, cabbage, raspberries, apples, and pears.
 Excellent sources include kidney beans, lentils, chia, and ground flax seeds.

-– It’s really important to drink more water when increasing fiber intake to avoid developing hard, dry stool.
+~ It’s really important to drink more water when increasing fibre intake to avoid developing hard, dry stool.

-– If your body is not accustomed to fiber, gradually introduce fiber into your diet to allow your body to adapt.
+~If your body is not accustomed to fibre, gradually introduce fibre into your diet to allow your body to adapt.

 One of the contributors to constipation is inactivity.
 Regular exercise has been shown to stimulate the natural contractions of the bowel.
 Plus, exercise is a great way to alleviate stress and stress can cause constipation for some people.
 Wait at least an hour after eating a big meal to give your body a chance to digest before you start any vigorous activity.